There’s a lot of good news when it comes to getting and staying married.

 The above are forms of polygamy.

-Group marriage – Two or more men and women join together as common spouses; children belong to the group.
+Group marriage – Two or more people join together as common spouses; children belong to the group.

-Monogamy – The most common form of marriage in the world is between a man and a woman.
-There are two types of monogamy: straight and serial.
+Monogamy – There are two types of monogamy: straight and serial.
 Straight monogamy doesn’t allow for remarriage due to death or divorce.
 Serial monogamy does.

-Another marriage category worth mentioning is an open marriage.
-This type may or may not include both spouses.
-It allows either party to have sex with someone other than their spouse.
+Open marriage – This type may or may not include both spouses.
+It allows either party to engage in some sort of relationship with someone other than their spouse.
 This isn’t considered infidelity by the couple.
-They might also do this as a couple, for example, “swinging” is a type of open marriage.
+They might also do this as a couple; for example, “swinging” is a type of open marriage.

 One could argue that other categories or types exist, but these are the most common.
-Same-sex marriages fit into monogamous, swinging, or open marriages much like heterosexual marriages.
+Same-sex marriages fit into these marriage types much like heterosexual marriages do.